Cookies on the Gambling Commission website

 NET at least once a week59%66%52%56%58%59%60%62%59%65%51%

 Gambling ads are most commonly seen on TV, with 76% of respondents having ever seen them.
-This may not, however, come as a surprise given findings from Havas Media which suggest that almost two-thirds (64%) are watching more live TV than they did prior to the COVID-19 outbreak8.
+This may not, however, come as a surprise given findings from Havas Media which suggest that almost two-thirds (64%) are watching more live TV than they did prior to the coronavirus outbreak8.
 This is closely followed by gambling sponsorships on the TV, radio or podcasts (67%).
 The third most common type of advertising seen is gambling sponsorships on sports merchandise (60%).

 Once all types of advertising have been combined into online, traditional and sponsorship categories it becomes more evident that respondents are generally more likely to report seeing traditional advertising, followed by sponsorships and online advertising (though all categories of advertising have high visibility).
 Read definitions for each advertising category.